-Colorful and delicious pasta bake with ham and vegetables, easy to make and bound to make your children happy!
+Ham and cheese pasta bake with lots of vegetables, easy to make and bound to make your children happy!

-Another plus regarding this recipe for pasta bake with vegetables and ham is that it allows using leftovers you might happen to have in the fridge.
+Another plus regarding this recipe is that it allows using leftovers you might happen to have in the fridge.
 This is actually how this recipe was born.

 The first time I’ve made this I was actually just looking to get rid of some canned corn leftovers and 2 celery sticks, which were way past their prime.

-I gathered a few other ingredients and there was it: a tasty pasta casserole, a souffle-like dish, rather healthy, vegetarian and something that my children would eat any day of the week without complaining one bit about all the veggies.
+I gathered a few other ingredients and there it was: a tasty pasta casserole, a souffle-like dish, rather healthy, and something that my children would eat any day of the week without complaining one bit about all the veggies.

 Actually, I think that mixing vegetables with pasta is the best way of getting your kids into eating any kind of veggies.
 Noodles just make anything better!

 - Any kind of pasta.
 I often use macaroni, but penne, fusilli or whatever are fine as well.